-I leave it as an exercise, easy to do once one has a basic introduction to the inverse discrete time Fourier transform from a basic introduction to discrete systems.
-Anyways, the point was if we looked at the impulse response, there are 3 things forbid one from realising this filter.
+I leave it as an exercise, easy to do what one has a basic introduction to the inverse discrete time Fourier transform from a basic introduction to discrete systems.
+Anyways, the point was if we look at the impulse response, there are 3 things forbid 1 from realising this filter.